everestso/everestso/README.md

 ## Deep Learned Concept
 <img src="DALL·E 2024-09-12 15.06.48 - A beautifully crafted origami swan made from crisp, white paper.
 The swan should have smooth, elegant folds that capture the graceful curves of the bi.webp" alt="Alt text" width="300">

+10 to 12 folds or regions:

++ The initial diagonal folds to create a square base.
++ Two folds to form the wings (one for each side).
++ The head and neck folds.
++ The folds to shape the body and tail of the swan.
++ Some additional small folds or creases that refine the details of the head, neck, and wings.

 <!--   COMMENTS